RestoreMonarchy/FMFT/ERROR-CODES.md

-ERR057 | Failed to register payment at payment provider ERR058 | One or more seats are duplicate in this reservation ERR059 | One or more seat id are invalid in this reservation
+ERR057 | Failed to register payment at payment provider ERR058 | One or more seats are duplicate in this reservation ERR059 | One or more seat id are invalid in this reservation ERR060 | One or more seatIds are for a different show than specified ERR061 | One or more bulk products are overbooked